 State and federal boating regulations apply, and you don’t want to get caught without life jackets.

-Boat ramps are accessible at these three locations:
+Boat ramps are accessible in Loxahatchee National Wildlife Refuge at these three locations:

 - Lox Road: Lox Road is 100 feet south of the Palm Beach-Broward County line and then it angles back up into Palm Beach County alongside the Hillsboro Canal.
 Go six miles to the refuge entrance.
 There is a boat ramp just inside the refuge gate, as well as ample parking.

 - Visitors Center: On Lee Road in Boynton Beach, off U.S. 441, about two miles south of Boynton Beach Blvd.
 After going through the entrance gate, drive straight back to the levee where the boat ramp is located.
 There’s a large lot for trailer parking.

 - 20-Mile Bend: West of Royal Palm Beach and Wellington on Southern Boulevard (SR 80).
 The boat ramp is on the left side just before 20-Mile Bend.
 Restrooms and a fishing dock are available, along with trailer parking.